mikaelj/limp/docs/README.txt

 Installation
 ============
 I'm going to assume Limp will be installed /usr/local/limp-x.y, but you can place it wherever you want to.
-The name of the directory isn't important either, as long as ``$LIMRUNTIME`` is properly set.
+The name of the directory isn't important either, as long as ``$LIMPRUNTIME`` is properly set.

 Step-by-step instructions::